Loading required package: flowWorkspaceData

 preprocessingand ignored by gating.

-groupBy: If given, samples are split into groups by the unique combinations of study variable (i.e. column names of pData,e.g.“PTID:VISITNO”). when split is numeric, then samples are grouped by every N samples
+groupBy: If provided, samples are split into groups by the unique combinations of the named study variable (i.e. column names of pData, e.g.“PTID:VISITNO”).
+When this is numeric (N), samples are grouped by every N samples

-.prior_flowClust) the preprocessing results are then passed to gating wrapper function through
+.prior_flowClust).
+The preprocessing results are then passed to the appropriate gating wrapper function through its

-preprocessing_args: the named arguments passed to preprocessing function.
+preprocessing_args: the named arguments passed to the preprocessing function.

-Here is the an example of the gating template.
+Here is an example of a gating template.

 Each row is usually corresponding to one cell population and the gating method that is used to get that population.
 We will try to explain how to create this gating template based on the manual gating scheme row by row.

-## alias pop parent dims gating_method gating_args ## 1: nonDebris nonDebris root FSC-A mindensity ## collapseDataForGating groupBy preprocessing_method preprocessing_args ## 1: NA NA
+## alias pop parent dims gating_method gating_args collapseDataForGating ## 1: nonDebris + root FSC-A gate_mindensity NA ## groupBy preprocessing_method preprocessing_args ## 1: NA NA

 mindensity(one of the